Running Time Analysis of the (1+1)-EA for OneMax and LeadingOnes under Bit-wise Noise: Introduction

 Compared with the application, the theoretical analysis of EAs is far behind.
 But in the last two decades, much effort has been devoted to the running time analysis (an essential theoretical aspect) of EAs.
 Numerous analytical results for EAs solving synthetic problems as well as combinatorial problems have been derived, e.g.,~\cite{auger2011theory,neumann2010bioinspired}.
 Meanwhile, a few general approaches for running time analysis have been proposed, e.g., drift analysis~\cite{doerr:goldberg:11,doerr:etal:GECCO10,he2001drift}, fitness-level methods~\cite{corus2014level,sudholt2011general}, and switch analysis~\cite{yu2014switch}.

 However, previous running time analyses of EAs mainly focused on noise-free optimization, where the fitness evaluation is exact.
-Only a few pieces of work on noisy evolutionary optimization have been reported.
+Only a few pieces of work on noisy evolutionary optimization have been reported, which mainly considered two kinds of noise models, prior and posterior.
+The prior noise comes from the variation on a solution, e.g., one-bit noise~\cite{droste2004analysis} flips a random bit of a binary solution before evaluation with probability $p$.
+The posterior noise comes from the variation on the fitness of a solution, e.g., additive noise~\cite{giessen2014robustness} adds a value randomly drawn from some distribution.
 Droste~\cite{droste2004analysis} first analyzed the (1+1)-EA on the OneMax problem in the presence of one-bit noise and showed that the tight range of the noise probability $p$ allowing a polynomial running time is $O(\log n/n)$, where $n$ is the problem size.
 Gie{\ss}en and K{\"o}tzing~\cite{giessen2014robustness} recently studied the LeadingOnes problem, and proved that the expected running time is polynomial if $p \leq 1/(6en^2)$ and exponential if $p=1/2$.
+They also considered additive noise with variance $\sigma^2$, and proved that the (1+1)-EA can solve OneMax and LeadingOnes in polynomial time when $\sigma^2=O(\log n/n)$ and $\sigma^2\leq 1/(12en^2)$, respectively.

 For inefficient optimization of the (1+1)-EA under high noise levels, some implicit mechanisms of EAs were proved to be robust to noise.
 In~\cite{giessen2014robustness}, it was shown that the ($\mu$+1)-EA with a small population of size $\Theta(\log n)$ can solve OneMax in polynomial time even if the probability of one-bit noise reaches 1.
 The robustness of populations to noise was also proved in the setting of non-elitist EAs~\cite{dang2015efficient,prugel2015run}.
 However, Friedrich et al.~\cite{friedrich2015benefit} showed the limitation of populations by proving that the ($\mu$+1)-EA needs super-polynomial time for solving OneMax under additive Gaussian noise $\mathcal{N}(0,\sigma^2)$ with $\sigma^2 \geq n^3$.
 This difficulty can be overcome by the compact genetic algorithm (cGA)~\cite{friedrich2015benefit} and a simple Ant Colony Optimization (ACO) algorithm~\cite{friedrich2015robustness}, both of which find the optimal solution in polynomial time with a high probability.
-ACO was also shown able to efficiently find solutions with reasonable approximations on some instances of single destination shortest paths problems with edge weights disturbed by noise~\cite{doerr2012ants,feldmann2013optimizing,sudholt2012simple}.
+ACO was also shown to be able to efficiently find solutions with reasonable approximations on some instances of the single-destination shortest path problem with edge weights disturbed by noise~\cite{doerr2012ants,feldmann2013optimizing,sudholt2012simple}.